OlekSt/Fabike/README.md

 ### DATABASE CHOICE

-* During development on a local machine standard sqlite3 databasewill be used, as it is installed with Django.
+* During development on a local machine standard sqlite3 database will be used, as it is installed with Django.

 * After deployment, PostgreSQL database will be used as, it is provided by Heroku where the website will be deployed.